cksource/ckeditor-cs-on-premises-infrastructure/quick-start/README.md

 --docker_token=""     - required,
 --env_secret=""       - required,
---docker_endpoint=""  - optional, default is "docker.cke-cs.com", use it to change docker registry url --cs_port=""          - optional, default is "8000", port for Collaboration Server On-Premises --node_port=""        - optional, default is "3000", port for Frontend part of Quick-Start --keep_containers     - optional, use it to preserve created containers on exit
+--docker_endpoint=""  - optional, default is "docker.cke-cs.com", use it to change docker registry url --version=""          - optional, default is "latest", use it to specify a different version of docker image --cs_port=""          - optional, default is "8000", port for Collaboration Server On-Premises --node_port=""        - optional, default is "3000", port for Frontend part of Quick-Start --keep_containers     - optional, use it to preserve created containers on exit
 ```

-**Note:** If you use different ports, then please remember to update URL endpoints after opening editor page.
+**Note:** If you use different ports, then please remember to update URL endpoints after opening a sample page.